 Female health workers boosting immunization coverage in Kano

-In Hotoro North health centre, Kano State, an all-female team of ten health workers is working hard to change the low immunization rate in their community.
-The team, led by a female director, has recorded one of the highest improvements in vaccination of children in the state.
-The health workers provide routine immunization services, vaccinating pregnant women, mothers and their children against diphtheria, whooping cough, tetanus and other vaccine-preventable diseases.
-The vaccines protect mothers and children by helping to safely develop immunity to diseases.
+The health workers provide routine immunization services, vaccinating pregnant women, mothers and children against diphtheria, whooping cough, tetanus and other vaccine-preventable diseases.
+The vaccines protect mothers and children by helping them to safely develop immunity to diseases.